jiaozhu/prometheus-transformer/README.md

 - Transform metric names (`__name__` label) to lowercase.
 - Provide an HTTP endpoint to expose the transformed metrics.
 - Filter metrics based on a specified job name.
-- Detailed startup and operational logs for better monitoring and debugging.

 ## Prerequisites